 A: The primary movers are the arm flexors (all kinds), the long head of the triceps (yeah, don’t look stupid), the latissimus dorsi, the middle of the back and the rear deltoids.
 The abdominal muscles work as stabilizers.

-While most of the mentioned muscles form a large portion of your back, a lot of the rear musculature is actually sleeping during pull-ups.
+While the mentioned muscles form a large portion of your back, a lot of the rear musculature is actually sleeping during pull-ups.
 This is especially true for your upper traps and spinal erectors.
 You need another movement such as the barbell deadlift or a row variation without support to strengthen the area.
-This may crush your calisthenic soul, but the pull-up is far from being a complete back exercise.
-Rows, deadlifts and rack pulls offer fuller back development.
+This may crush your calisthenic soul, but the pull-up is far from a complete back exercise.

 Q: Can I use straps for my pull-ups?